 Thank you for bearing with us, and we hope to see you again once we’ve sorted everything out.

 Should you buy the Sonos Move?

 The Sonos Move is a great speaker that most people shouldn’t buy.
-If you want to find your way into the Sonos family, you’re better off going with something like the Sonos One which only costs $150.
+If you want to find your way into the Sonos family, you’re better off going with something like the Sonos One (Gen 2) which is half the price.
 You can get one of those for the house and still have enough money left over to buy a great Bluetooth speaker.
 I’m not saying that isn’t a good speaker because it is.
 It’s just also a very expensive speaker.
 It sounds good, has an IP56 rating that makes it durable enough for outdoor use, and also has seamless Wi-Fi connectivity so you can use it in the house with your other Sonos speakers.
 If you already have a Sonos setup and want a speaker that you can pick up from the living room and bring with you into the yard then this speaker might be perfect for you.
 Plus, it has a solid Bluetooth connection so if you’re going to be away from your home internet you can still listen to music.

 That said, as a portable speaker, the Move is just a tad too heavy at 3kg for what I would consider portable.
-If you’re going to the yard it isn’t a problem but any trip to the beach or somewhere remote is going to be a hassle.
+If you’re going to the yard it isn’t a problem but any trip to the beach or somewhere remote will be a hassle.
 Plus, the handle isn’t ergonomic at all; so unless you have a bag or a trunk to throw this in, it’s going to be tough carrying it around.
 If you’re looking for good sound in a portable speaker, there are plenty of other options you can choose from.
 None of those other speakers are made by Sonos, which is the big selling point here if we’re being real.
 The Sonos Move is a great speaker that might not be for you, but if it is then you won’t be disappointed at all.